mikaelri/Budgeting-Application-Project/README.md

 4. User can create a new budget and add a name for it
 5. User can continously add income and expense transactions to selected budget with a message and category
 6. User can view the net result of the selected budget
-7. Admin user can see a list of user accounts, roles and budgets
+7. User can search income and expenses related to selected category
-8. Admin user can delete existing budgets
+8. Admin user can see a list of user accounts, roles and budgets
-9. ~~User can leave comments to selected budgets~~
+9. Admin user can delete existing budgets
-10. ~~User can search income and expenses related to specific category (i.e. Salary or Rent)~~
+10. ~~User can leave comments to selected budgets~~

 ***Database tables***